Scientific Name: Hypsilurus spinipes

-The southern forest dragon is restricted to the rainforests and wet sclerophyll eucalyptus forests of coastal eastern Australia between Brisbane and the New South Wales central coast.
+The southern forest dragon is restricted to the rainforests and wet sclerophyll eucalyptus forests of coastal eastern Australia between Brisbane and the New South Wales Central Coast.
 Thick vegetation with plenty of vines and saplings are preferred.
 These lizards will sit motionless for hours on a branch or sapling trunk relying on their camouflage for protection.
-If approached they will discreetly circle around their perch keeping it between themselves and the apparent threat.
+If approached they will discretly circle around their perch keeping it between themselves and the apparent threat.

 Although appearing slow and sluggish, forest dragons can move with speed and agility when pursuing potential prey items such as beetles, cockroaches and spiders.

 Living in thick forest means open sunny areas to lay eggs are in short supply.
 For this reason many female forest dragons will congregate at a suitable nesting site to deposit their clutch.
 Two to seven eggs are laid in a shallow depression dug into the soil.
 These hatch some two to three months later.